Email: ietcourses@theiet.org

 In-person at IET Stevenage: Futures Place or live virtual

-We can run additional courses dependent on demand.
-Please contact us if you are interested in different dates.
+We can run additional and in-company courses dependent on demand.
+Please contact us if you're interested.

 About the technical training course